New Student Registration Resources

 Search and Register for Classes Through Self-Service

-Watch the video tutorials or follow step-by-step instructions on how to search for courses and add them to your schedule on our Self-Service Class Search page.
-To learn how to register for classes, manage your waitlist, and other helpful registration tips and reminders visit our Self-Service Register page.
+Watch the video tutorials or follow step-by-step instructions on how to search for classes, add them to your schedule, and register on our Self-Service Class Search and Register page.
+To learn how to manage your waitlist, add after the class begins, and other helpful registration tips and reminders visit our Self-Service Managing Your Classes page.

 Class Abbreviations on the Student Education Plan (SEP)